gracenho829/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*1.
 Explain your design\*\*\*** For example, if you made a remote controlled banana piano, explain why anyone would want such a thing.

-"Touch-Security"
-The capactive sensor will be attached to the door knob and the pi will sense whenever someone touches the pi, send the information over to the receiver pi (in this case, the user), and the user will be alerted when someone trespasses into their room.
+"Touch-Security" The capactive sensor will be attached to the door knob and the pi will sense whenever someone touches the pi, send the information over to the receiver pi (in this case, the user), and the user will be alerted when someone trespasses into their room.
+This is helpful to the user both for safety concerns, as well as for simple convenience, as they might be expecting a guest, and the system would alert them when their guest has entered through their door.

 **\*\*\*2.
 Diagram the architecture of the system.\*\*\*** Be clear to document where input, output and computation occur, and label all parts and connections.
 For example, where is the banana, who is the banana player, where does the sound get played, and who is listening to the banana music?